The GNR Bikepacking Route

 This route file should be downloaded using the Ride with GPS mobile app (https://ridewithgps.com/help/mobile/).
 To download, click on the route link while using your mobile device and it should pop up in the app, then click download.
 All the Points of Interest including locations for food services, bike shops, hotels and camping areas will remain visible.
 Tap on a POI and the additional information will be displayed such as the opening hours for food outlets.
 Zoom in on a particular area of the route as some POI’s overlap and many of them are not visible when zoomed out.

 When navigating with the mobile Ride with GPS app, it’s best not to rely solely on the voice prompts as sometimes they can steer you in the wrong direction.
-The line on the map remains the best navigation tool
+The line on the map remains the best navigation tool.

 If running the Ride with GPS mobile app as you ride you can enable Live Logging so friends and family can follow your journey in live time.
 This is available for Basic and Premium members.